gloveboxes/Go-Serverless-with-Python-Azure-Functions-and-SignalR/README.md

 First up, it is useful to understand [Event Hub Trigger Scaling](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-event-iot#trigger---scaling?WT.mc_id=devto-blog-dglover) and how additional function instances can be started to process events.

 I wanted to maintain a count in the Device State table of the number of times a device had sent telemetry.
-Rather than using a transactional store, I have implemented [Azure Storage/CosmosDB Optimistic Concurrency](https://azure.microsoft.com/en-us/blog/managing-concurrency-in-microsoft-azure-storage-2/), to check if another function instance has changed the entity before attempting to do an update/merge.
+Rather than using a transactional store, I have implemented [Azure Storage/CosmosDB Optimistic Concurrency](https://azure.microsoft.com/en-us/blog/managing-concurrency-in-microsoft-azure-storage-2/) to check if another function instance has changed the entity before attempting to do an update/merge.

 The 'updateDeviceState' first checks to see if the entity is already in the storage table.
 If the entity exists the 'etag' is used by the call to merge_entity.
-The call to merge_entity succeeds if the etag matches the entity in storage.
+The call to merge_entity succeeds if the etag matches the etag of the entity in storage at merge time.

 ```python
 def updateDeviceState(telemetry):